arookas/flaaffy/README.md

 - .afc&nbsp;⇒&nbsp;.wav

 > **Note:** when converting raw audio to a WAV file, the output format will always be 16-bit mono LPCM.
-> When converting a stream to wav a WAV file, the output format will always be 16-bit stereo LPCM.
+> When converting a stream to a WAV file, the output format will always be 16-bit stereo LPCM.

 #### cotton